varun04reddy/varun04reddy.github.io/CUSTOMIZE.md

 ## Modifying the user and repository information

-The user and repository information is defined in [\_data/repositories.yml](_data/repositories.yml).
+The users and repository information is defined in [\_data/repositories.yml](_data/repositories.yml).
 You can add as many users and repositories as you want.
 Both informations are used in the `repositories` section.

 ## Creating new pages